-No fancy dehydrator is needed to make your own dried lemon at home.
+No fancy equipment is needed to dehydrate citrus slices and make your own dried lemon at home.
 This technique works for oranges, limes and other citrus fruits, too!

 Have you ever been to the fair and seen the crazy games you play over there?
 One of the classic shooting games has a little rabbit or animal moving back and forth on a track.
 When you shoot it with a bb-gun and hit it, the animal reverses directions.